josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/⚔️_the_wars_of_the_roses_across_eurasia.md

 ---

-# 🌹 I. The Wars Of The Roses Were About Legitimacy Geography
+## 🌹 The Wars Of The Roses Were About Legitimacy Geography

 The Wars of the Roses were not simply:
 - family drama,